taltonji2/PreReqChecker/README.md

   <img src="docs/adjlist2.jpg" width = "200" height = "500" >
 </p>

+## ValidPrereq
+The purpose of this class is to use the adjacency list to determine whether a course would be possible to take given a hypothetical prerequisite.

 ## How to Run

 All java files in `src` must be compiled.